Orthogonal-Research-Lab/Proposals/Physical Intelligence mini-grant/README.md

 * virtual environment can be used to modify physical-sensry mapping, break physical laws, or provide unexpected inputs.

+Measurement:

+* fold-change/intensity: a way to measure information and noise.

 Components:

 * tangible user interface (TUI), artificial life model, virtual environment (_n_-D models).